Film Prizes & Awards

 Intangible Culture Film Prize (Music – Dance – Performance)

-this award was offered between 2007 and 2019.
+This award was offered between 2007 and 2019.
 Named with reference to the UNESCO designation ‘Intangible Culture’, this prize was for ethnographic films dealing with music, dance and performance.

 Past Recipients